influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 handler has the property `enabled`.
 They also need an endpoint to which messages can be sent.
 This is in the form of a property such as `url`, `addr` or a pair of properties such as `host` and `port`.
-Most also include an authentication mechanism such as a `token`, or a pair of properties like `username` and `password`.
+Most also include an authentication mechanism such as a `token` or a pair of properties like `username` and `password`.
 A sample SMTP configuration is shown in Example 11 above.